 Budapest is the main capital of Hungary, which makes it likely to have some of the best infrastructure of the entire country.

-When I am writing this article, there is actually a law that gives free passes to all transportation for kids under the age of 7, but if you are reading this years from the date I have written it, or are in any doubt, you should maybe research this, if this is still true.
+NOTE: When writing this article, there is a law that gives free passes to all transportation for kids under the age of 7, but if you are reading this years from the date I have written it, or are in any doubt, you should maybe research this, if this is still true.

 I imagine, from looking at how our own politicians debate all the time, that this would be something to cut, if they needed to save on public spending.